Azure/PSRule.Rules.Azure/docs/en/rules/Azure.Defender.Containers.md

 Defender for Cloud continuously assesses the configurations of your clusters.
 If any misconfigurations is found, it generates security recommendations.
-The recommendations available in the Recommandations page allow you to investigate and remediate issues.
+The recommendations available in the Recommendations page allow you to investigate and remediate issues.

 Defender for Containers also provides real-time threat protection for your containerized environments.
 If any suspicious activities is detected, Defender for Container generates an alert.